 During the Academic Year (Fall and Spring Semesters)

-Education Abroad Advisors are available for individual appointments to help you evaluate program options in order to meet your academic,
+Education Abroad Advisors and the National Student Exchange Coordinator are available for individual appointments to help you evaluate program options in order to meet your academic,

 - Monday: 1:00 pm – 4:00 pm